ribesstefano/PROTAC-Splitter/README.md

 ## Data Preparation

-The train and test datasets are assembled in the notbook: `notebooks/protac_pedia_data_curation.ipynb`.
+The train and test datasets are assembled in the notbook: [notebooks/data_curation.ipynb](notebooks/data_curation.ipynb).

 Raw CSV data are expected to be placed in the `data/raw` directory.
-They shall contain the following columns: `["PROTAC SMILES", "E3 Binder SMILES", "Linker SMILES", "POI Ligand SMILES"]`.